-There are vast differences between business communications platforms today and those from just a few years ago.
-This is thanks to technology, the internet, and the cloud.
+There are vast differences between the business phone systems of today and those from just a few years ago.

 Before diving into these differences, it helps to first provide a little historical context.
 Traditionally, business phone systems required onsite equipment and connection through a local phone provider.
 The hardware was expensive to purchase and additional features required additional equipment.
 It also required maintenance from time-to-time to keep the phone system up-to-date and running.
 As a company grew and needed new phone lines, they needed to purchase additional equipment.
 There weren’t many choices for the service, and there also weren’t many competitors.

 ONSITE VS. UCAAS COMPARISON:

 Bottom line: As you can see, there are many advantages of UCaaS compared to a traditional onsite system.
 An Onsite Phone system still might make sense for some large enterprise companies who have already made extensive outlays in onsite infrastructure and organization that have a large in-house IT staff to keep up with ongoing system upgrades and maintenance.

 About Level365: Level365 offers a complete Unified Communications as a Service (UCaaS) solution with